 - 1. To acquaint the students with Pressures and forces of Organizational change - 2.
 To familiarize the students with Interventions in organizational change - 3.
-To understand how a change is implemented
+To understand how a change Is Implemented a) An Overview and Process of Change

 Unit 1: Organizational Change: An Overview